|

 The function

 qmens_rendermenu() outputs a standard menu.
-There are

 basically two fields to each line.
 One is the item